Reorder point

 • Daily consumption of the goods

-• Minimum stock of the goods
+• Minimum stock of goods

 Calculation example: